Belarusian partisan movement (2020–present): 2024

 On 16 February 2024, a group of alleged Belarusian and Ukrainian saboteurs in possession of explosives were detained after crossing into Belarus from Ukraine.
 In a speech responding to the incident, Lukashenko said that the country was regularly stopping attempted incursions by these kinds of armed groups, around "two or three times a week".

 On 28 February, BYPOL told Belgian media that a coup against Lukashenko was being actively planned and would be executed "at the right time".
 The group said it was training officers in Polish military camps and that 200,000 volunteers had registered to participate in simultaneous resistance actions during the coup (such as marches, blockades, and the installment of barricades in strategic areas).
 Of these, 5,000 volunteers were preparing to carry out "special operations" such as sabotage.

+2025

+On March 25 2025, the Cyber Partisans reported another breach of state systems, this time targeting the national CERT infrastructure under Lukashenko’s Operational and Analytical Center.

 Exiles

 It is believed that between 200,000 and 500,000 Belarusians left Belarus around and after the time of the 2020 election and are living in exile in many countries.

 Many are described as politically displaced persons by the Parliamentary Assembly of the Council of Europe, which is looking at issues of them possibly becoming stateless and issues of visas and residence permits.